|

 Start your RV generator; make sure that it is placed close to the RV so that you can connect the RV cord to the generator easily.

-STEP 4: Allow It to Warming Up:
+STEP 4: Allow It to Warm Up:

-Keep it “ON” for a few minutes until the RPM becomes steady, unsteady voltages may damage anything from the RV.
+Keep it “ON†for a few minutes until the RPM becomes steady, unsteady voltages may damage anything from the RV.

 STEP 5: Switch off All Things in RV:

-Though the generator will do the charging of your batteries and also operate the essentials simultaneously, still we recommend shutoff all things so that all power will flow to the batteries.
+Though the generator will do the charging of your batteries and also operate the essentials simultaneously, still we recommend shutting off all things so that all power will flow to the batteries.
 Typically it takes 4 – 8 hours for a full charge depending on the current charging status and the ambient temperature.
 In real winter you may get slightly less charging efficiency.

 STEP 6: Plug the RV Cord: